raspberrypilearning/shakespearean-insult-generator/worksheet.md

   Change the code and see if you can work out the difference betweeen `read()` and `readline()`

 1. So far we are able to read the insults from the file in the order they were written, but we can't do much with them.
 You may have noticed that the different columns forming the parts of the insult were different types of word.
 The first two columns (A and B) contain **adjectives** (describing words) and the final column (C) contains **nouns**, mostly in this case referring to a 'thing' the person resembles.
-If we could split them up, we could make randomised insults of the form "You [List A] [List B] [List C]", for example "You impertinent rump-fed miscreant".
+If we could split them up, we could make insults of the form "You [List A] [List B] [List C]" by choosing a random word from each list.
+An example might be "You impertinent rump-fed miscreant".

 ## Lists in Python

 1. We will add some code to read the file line by line and split each column into a separate list.
-You could try planning this yourself in pseudo code before looking at our solution below:
+Try planning this yourself in pseudo code before looking at our solution below:

   ```
   CREATE list_a, list_b, list_c